Resources

 6. The manager approves it, and the proposal is sent to the customer

-These steps have a bit of automation going on behind the scenes thanks to Zapier.
+These steps have a bit of going on behind the scenes thanks to Zapier.
 You can integrate Process Street and HelloSign to improve the sales proposal process, add an approval step, broadcast the proposal in Slack, and essentially any action in any app you can think of.

 Skip to 9 minutes into the video above to see the full Zapier setup.
 Get started with the full power of automation in your business with this free ebook guide to Zapier.